-Thanks to Vodafone UK for supplying the review unit loan.
+Thank you to Vodafone UK for supplying us with this review unit.

 - IP68 water and dust resistant

 Glance at it from the front and you could be forgiven for thinking the S10e is part of the iPhone X family.
 It has that flat screen with rounded corners and shiny rounded metal edges.
 But there's enough here on a second glance to dispel those initial impressions.